ssg-research/ssg-research.github.io/README.md

 ## Contact

-For any questions, please contact Michael or Vashisht
+For any questions, please contact Michael or Vasisht